 32. Business travel

 If you travel on business, you may be able to charge expenses to your personal credit card and then claim reimbursement from your employer.

-Some folks may not like this idea, because it’s convenient to have all business expenses on 1 card, and personal expenses on another.
-But Big Travel with Small Money is worth the hassle!
+Some folks may not like this idea, because it’s convenient to have all business expenses on one card, and personal expenses on another.
+But getting free travel is worth the hassle.
 If you’re a carpenter, you may spend thousands of dollars per month on building materials.
-Just swipe your new cards for those purchases, and keep track of that spending for tax season.
+Just swipe your new cards for those purchases and keep track of that spending for tax season.

 Payment services allow you to transfer money from one person to another.
 Be aware that the fees and policies are continually changing, so I recommend that you check the fees before using any of these options.
-Read all Terms & Conditions, so you know what is allowed and what is NOT!
+Read all the terms and conditions, so you know what is allowed and what is not.

 Venmo charges a 3% fee when you use a credit card to send money.
 Just know that Venmo has been closing accounts that frequently transfer money back and forth.
 So even if you and a friend legitimately transfer money to each other all the time, Venmo may not like it.
-It might be a better idea for you to transfer money through Venmo, and your friend to write you a check when he wants to give you money.
+It might be a better idea for you to transfer money through Venmo, and your friend to write you a check when he wants to give you money for legitimate expenses.

 Companies like Xoom let you send money internationally for a fee.